MicrosoftDocs/visualstudio-docs/docs/extensibility/vsix/getting-started/useful-resources.md

 This is a Package containing keys and values to be added to Visual Studio's private registry.
 You can either generate this file automatically from a Package class, or create the .pkgdef file manually and included it as an `<Asset>` in the .vsixmanifest file.

 ### VSCT
 The Visual Studio Command Table file.
-This is where menus, commands, and keybindings are declared.
+This is where menus, commands, and key bindings are declared.

 ### VSIX
 Refers to the file extension of a Visual Studio extension (.vsix) and also as a pseudonym for Visual Studio extensibility all up.